Ore-02/S3UploaderCLI/README.md

 # S3UploaderCLI

 ## Description
 `S3UploaderCLI` is a Bash script designed to upload multiple files from your home directory to a specified AWS S3 bucket.
-It checks if the files exist, uploads them to the specified bucket, and generates a temporary pre-signed URL for each uploaded file.
+It uploads them to the specified bucket, and generates a temporary pre-signed URL for each uploaded file.

 ## Prerequisites
 Before running this script, ensure the following prerequisites are met: